-Five-Year Non-State Capital Program Report 2004-05 to 2008-09
+Five-Year Capital Program Report 2005-06 to 2009-10

-This report is to provide an overview of the longer-term capital plans of the campuses.
-The report provides a summary of capital projects that campuses expect to propose for funding from non-State sources over the next five years, from 2004-05 to 2008-09.
-In preparing this report at this time last year, we asked the campuses to take into account the current fiscal realities and enrollment uncertainties.
-Given the difficulties that the University faced in the budget for 2003-04, and in consultation with the campuses, it was decided that the 2003-04 to 2007-08 Five-Year Non-State Capital Program would not be published.
+This report provides an overview of the longer-term capital plans of the campuses.
+The report provides a summary of capital projects that campuses expect to propose for funding from non-State and State sources over the next five years.
+In developing their five year program, campuses took into account current fiscal realities, debt capacity constraints, and their assigned State capital funding targets.

-The Non-State Capital Program as presented in this report is based on the campuses' best estimates of non-State fund sources that will be available for defined capital projects over the next five years, including debt financing, campus resources, gifts, capital reserves, and federal funds.
-This summary of future non-State funded projects is presented to the Board of Regents for information purposes only, to provide an overview of what is currently expected to be the University's non-State capital program over the next five years.
-Specific projects funded from non-State sources will continue to be brought to the Board for approval at its regular meetings as the scope and cost of projects are finalized and the feasibility of funding plans is confirmed.
-The scope, cost, and funding plan of projects included in this report should be expected to change to some degree by the time they are formally presented for project and funding approval.
+The Non-State and State Capital Program presented in this report is the campuses' best estimate of fund sources that will be available for defined capital projects over the next five years, including debt financing, campus resources, gifts, capital reserves, federal funds, and State funds.
+This summary of future non-State and State funded projects is presented to the Board of Regents for information purposes only, to provide an overview of what is currently expected to be the University's capital program over the next five years.

+The scope, cost, and funding plan of projects included in this report may be expected to change to some degree by the time each project is formally presented for project and funding approval.
+Individual projects funded from non-State sources will continue to be brought to the Board for approval at its regular meetings as the scope and cost of projects are finalized and the feasibility of funding plans is confirmed.
+A separate document 2006-2007 Budget for State Capital Improvements, will be presented concurrently for approval at the November 2005 meeting.